 Airways: Cameroon has 34 airports, of which 11 have paved runways.
-The 4 major airports are Nsimalen International and Yaoundé International, both located in Yaoundé; Douala International, serving the southwestern coast; and Garoua International Airport in the North.
+The 4 major airports are Nsimalen International and Yaoundé International, both located in Yaoundé; Douala International Airport in the North.
 Camair-Co (Cameroon Airlines Corporation) replaced Cameroon Airlines as the national airline in 2011 and serves various cities in the domestic and African markets, such as Lagos, Nigeria and Malabo, Equatorial Guinea, as well as Paris, France.
 Several international airlines, including Air France, Turkish Airways, and South African Airways, connect Cameroon to other international destinations.

-Ports and Waterways: Of Cameroon's multiple ports. the Port of Douala serves as the chief port land-locked Cameroon's neighbors, the CAR and Other Chad. important Cameroonian ports include the northern Port Garoua on the Benue River and Limboh on the western coast.
+Ports and Waterways: Of Cameroon's multiple ports. the Port of Douala serves as the chief port for Cameroon's land-locked neighbors, the CAR and Chad.
+Other important Cameroonian ports include the northern Port of Garoua on the Benue River and Limboh on the western coast.
 Ferries and boats offer transportation across rivers such as the Ntem and Sanaga and between Cameroon and neighboring countries like Nigeria.